Document Understanding Dataset and Evaluation (DUDE): Dataset

 We study relative diversity measure, called Simpson coefficient \cite{PAMI_places,SIMPSON_1949}.
 To define it, consider a fixed distance function \(d(a_1, a_2)\) defined for pair of documents \(a_1, a_2\in A\): the dataset.
 In our applications, it is the cosine similarity of a document embedding.
 Further, for an arbitrary number of datasets $A_1, \dots, A_N$ the diversity of $A_1$ with respect to $A_2, \dots, A_N$ is defined as

 where \(a_{i1},a_{i2}\in A_i\), are randomly selected, $i=2:Ni=2:N$.
 We report relative diversities of each of the datasets, relative to other datasets in the study, based on two embeddings: visual (ResNet-101 embeddings-based) and semantic (Tf-Idf embeddings-based), in Table~\ref{tab:dataset_summary}.
-The results show that the probability that two random documents from \project{} are more similar than each random pair of documents from other datasets is small\footnote{5\% for Tf-Idf embeddings and 18\% for ResNet embeddings.}, meaning that documents in our dataset are well-distributed and diverse.
+The results show that the probability that two random documents from \project{} are more similar than each random pair of documents from other datasets is small , meaning that documents in our dataset are well-distributed and diverse.